Adopt an Artifact

 Builder unknown, ca. 1900

-This style of canoe is Nuu chah nulth from the area of Fort Rupert, Vancouver Island, B.C. it is of Kwakwaka’wakw origin and of a style used by many cultures along the West Coast.
-The hull is hewn from red cedar with the bow and stern attached as separate pieces.
-These pieces would often outlast the canoes.
-Sometimes, as in this case, they were taken from older canoes that were no longer serviceable and used on the newly built craft.
-This particular craft is an example of a canoe used to hunt finback and grey whales.
-Typically it would have carried 6 paddlers, a steersman and a harpooner.
+This style of canoe is Nuu-chah-nulth from the area of Fort Rupert, Vancouver Island, B.C.
+It is of Kwakwaka’wakw origin and of a style used by many cultures along the West Coast.
+The hull is hewn from a massive red cedar log with the bow and stern attached as separate pieces.
+The flared sides of a canoe of this size was achieved by steaming and spreading the carved canoe using water and heated rocks.
+This particular vessel is an example of a canoe used to hunt finback and grey whales in coastal waters.
+Typically it might have carried more 6 paddlers, a steersman and a harpooner.
 Often canoes of the West Coast were painted with intricate and expressive art.
-The painted image at the bow is that of a killer whale.
+The faint image painted along the canoe’s bow is that of an Orca.

 Adopt a Paddle